A seventh axis extends a robot’s operating range – a conveyor belt, linear unit and cobot combine in a practical student project.

 From servo controller and incremental encoder to process coordination – the directly accessible Range Extender PDF covers all the technical details.
 Grab some inspiration!

 Linking product areas and synchronising work processes

 The third KIA project always involves linking different product areas.
 The Range Extender project is a perfect example.
 The name says it all, because the robot’s special design means it has a seventh axis and thus an extended operating range.
-A linear axis from the item Automation System runs parallel to a six-metre-long Flat Belt Conveyor from the item Conveyor Belt System.
+A linear axis from the item Linear System runs parallel to a six-metre-long Flat Belt Conveyor from the item Conveyor Belt System.
 The cobot is located on the linear axis.
 It is connected to a frame with a roller conveyor based on the Lean Production Building Kit System.
 All basic mechanical components are designed with the same grooves, modular dimensions and fasteners, so everything can be flexibly combined.
 “We set ourselves the challenge of minimising the number of components used.
 The Conveyor Belt System’s profile groove made it easy for us to assemble and link everything. item is unbeatable when it comes to modularity,” says Jan.
 The cobot’s actual task is to rearrange puzzle pieces on a workpiece carrier in sync with the moving conveyor belt.
 The carrier then continues its journey on the roller conveyor.

 Other cobot models can also be used – all that is needed is a different pattern of holes on the Linear Unit’s 200 x 200 cm carriage plate.